10 Less Famous Australian Snakes

 Source: iNaturalist user Rolf Lawrenz – CC BY 4.0

-Staying out of sight is the red-naped snake’s top priority.
-This is a nocturnal species which will never be found striding through a street during broad daylight, like an eastern brown snake.
-If frightened, they have two choices: 1) make repeated bluff strikes with their mouth closed, or 2) vanish into soil cracks.
+Staying out of sight is the red-naped snake’s top survival priority.
+This is a nocturnal species which will never be found striding through a sunny street during broad daylight, like an eastern brown snake.
+If frightened, they have two choices: 1) make repeated bluff strikes with their mouths closed, or 2) vanish into soil cracks.
 Bites are rare, though not unheard of, and their venom is mild.

 Leave a Comment